-As stated in the Department for Education's booklet 'Searching, screening and confiscation' (DfE, January 2018), teachers have the power to search without consent for prohibited items including:
+As stated in the Department for Education's booklet 'Searching, screening and confiscation' (DfE, January 2018, updated July 2022), teachers have the power to search without consent for prohibited items including:

-- Knives or weapons, alcohol, illegal drugs and stolen items. - Tobacco and cigarette papers, fireworks and pornographic images. - Any article the member of staff reasonably suspects has been, or is likely to be, used to commit an offence, or may cause personal injury, or damage to property. - Any item banned by the College rules which has been identified in the rules as an item which may be searched for, e.g. a mobile phone while in IE, or stolen items or items in lockers.
+- Knives or weapons, alcohol, illegal drugs and stolen items. - Tobacco and cigarette papers, fireworks and pornographic images. - Any article the member of staff reasonably suspects has been, or is likely to be, used to commit an offence, or may cause personal injury to, or damage to property of; any person (including the student). - An article specified in regulations: tobacco and cigarette papers; fireworks; and pornographic images. - Any item banned by the College rules which has been identified in the rules as an item which may be searched for, e.g. a mobile phone while in IE, or stolen items or items in lockers.